NexMaker-Fab/2023zjudem-The-Dynamic-Seven/docs/PM/CAD/cardan_joint.md

 **Project**

-"Project" feature is a useful tool for creating reference geometry or capturing 2D sketches on 3D surfaces.
+The "Project" feature is a useful tool for creating reference geometry or capturing 2D sketches on 3D surfaces.
 It allows you to transfer specific geometry or information from a 3D model to a 2D sketch.
 Here's how the Project feature works:

 There are a few ways to access the Project command: